SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 # Deployment
-### This project was deployed to Github pages.
+### This website was deployed to GitHub pages.
+The steps to deploy are as follows:
-   * In your repository on Github click settings
+   * In the GitHub repository, navigate to settings tab.
-   * Click the pages tab
-   * On the drop-down menu under source, select your main branch
+   * From the source section drop-down menu, select the Master Branch.
-   * Click save
+   * Once the Master Branch has been selected, the page provided the link to the completed website.

 ###
 # Testing